Arellano-Jann/Travel-Notes/STAT 314/Final.md

 - **Answer:**
   - **D. Single-factor ANOVA**

-Question 4 - Lesson 3: Conditional Probability
+Question 4 - Lesson 41: Comparing Multiple Means: Single Factor ANOVA
-Solution:
+Solution: We do a single factor ANOVA because there are 4 groups/brands to be tested with multiple samples tested per group.
+This aligns with a single factor ANOVA because we test for differences across the groups.
-Answer:
+Answer: D. Single Factor ANOVA

 ---